-- The Group's business model focuses on long term savings products, a majority of which are regular premium paying products which continue to receive cash inflows regardless of the amount of new business sold. - The Group earns approximately a third of its revenues from asset-based income which is not immediately dependent on sourcing new business. - New business channels are geographically dispersed and therefore less exposed to specific regional challenges. - The largest expense associated with new business is commission expenditure which reduces directly in line with reduced sales. - The Group has, and continues to the date of this report to have, a strong capital position with significant levels of liquidity and cash (as outlined in the Business and Financial Review). - The business has demonstrated operational resilience in being able to operate remotely from its offices where required without any material impact to processing and servicing levels.
-Its control environment continued to operate effectively during this time. - The Group places its shareholder assets into conservative, highly-liquid, highly-rated bank deposits and money market funds.
+- The Group's business model focuses on long term savings products, a majority of which are regular premium paying products which continue to receive cash inflows regardless of the amount of new business sold. - The Group earns approximately a third of its revenues from asset-based income which is not immediately dependent on sourcing new business.
+Initial fees in respect of new business are broadly offset by initial commissions, limiting the impact of any reduction in new business. - New business channels are geographically dispersed and therefore less exposed to specific regional challenges. - The largest expense associated with new business is commission expenditure which reduces directly in line with reduced sales. - The Group has and continues to the date of this report to have, a strong capital position with significant levels of liquidity and cash (as outlined in the Business and Financial Review). - The business has demonstrated operational resilience in being able to operate remotely from its offices where required without any material impact to processing and servicing levels.
+Its control environment continued to operate effectively during this time.

+- The Group places the majority its shareholder assets into conservative, highly-liquid, highly rated bank deposits and money market funds.
 These are typically not subject to price fluctuation and protect the Group's assets against potential market volatility. - The Group has no borrowings.